Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Discretization

 \subsection{Temporal discretization}

 The temporal discretization method that we add to the spatial discretization from the previous subsection is a Douglas--Rachford splitting method.
 In this method, we decompose the operator $A_h$ into two parts $A_{h,1}$ and $A_{h,2}$ with $A_h = A_{h,1} + A_{h,2}$.
 Here, we solve two sub-steps containing $A_{h,1}$ and $A_{h,2}$ instead of one step only containing $A_{h}$.
-The advantage is that when the numerical method is parallelized less communication is needed between processors.

 First, let us fix the notation used on the temporal discretization in the paper.
 We choose an equidistant time grid with $t_n = n \tau$ and a step size $\tau=\frac{t_f}{N}$ for $N\in\N$ and $n \in \{0, \dots,N\}$.
 We now state $X^n_{h,\tau}$ to approximate the exact solution $X(t_n)$ at a grid point $t_n$, $n \in \{1,\dots,N\}$,